 pkg to apply an update from a different publisher by specifying the full FMRI for the package, including the publisher:

-First you need to squash all your commits into one, check how many commits are to be considered:
+To do it, first check how many commits are to be considered:

-with N the number of commits to be squashed, and follow the instructions: the letter 's' should be put in place of 'pick' for the N - 1 commits before the last.
+with N the number of commits to be squashed and follow the instructions: the letter 's' should be put in place of 'pick' for the N - 1 commits before the last.